tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `check`: Check an scan_target status from an...
+* `check`: Checks if a scan target is correctly...
-* `list`: Lists the scan targets from an organization...
+* `list`: Lists the scan targets (i.e.
-* `scan`: Start an Scan in a specific scan_target from...
+* `scan`: Starts an ad-hoc scan of a specified scan...

 #### `zanshin organization scan_target check`

-Check an scan_target status from an organization.
+Checks if a scan target is correctly configured

 **Usage**: